April 2018 update: Republic is offering a discount on the Moto G5S Plus smartphone until 4/21/18.

-I first reviewed Republic Wireless two years ago when my parents were looking for a new cellular plan.
+I first reviewed Republic Wireless three years ago when my parents were looking for a new cellular plan.
 I reviewed the service again after they updated the firmware and released two new phones.
 To recap:

 Republic Wireless is an innovative company that I stumbled upon while researching low-cost cellular providers.
 The founders developed a plan to prioritize WiFi broadband internet over cellular data, thereby lowering the cost to end users.

 The Republic team took the stock Android operating system and developed a custom firmware that integrates WiFi calling technology with traditional cellular coverage.
 When you connect to a Wifi internet connection, Republic Wireless phones automatically make calls and send messages through the internet, which is very cheap to do.
 Once you are beyond WiFi range, Republic phones automatically switch and utilize cellular towers like most smartphones.